 Views of Coxwell Road

 c1900.
-Faringdon Cottage Hospital on Coxwell Road looking back into town.
+Faringdon Cottage Hospital on the left of the Coxwell Road looking back into town.
 It later became the Health Centre for local GP’s until a new premises was built towards the end of Park Road; then it was converted into flats.
 Note the unmade road with the horse and trap approaching.
 There were Tea Gardens on the opposite side of the road at this time, now all large detached houses.